IvanSibirtsevs/Customer-churn/Customer-churn/README.md

-# Отток клиентов банка
+# Outflow of bank customers

-*Из «Бета-Банка» стали уходить клиенты. Каждый месяц. Немного, но заметно. Банковские маркетологи посчитали: сохранять текущих клиентов дешевле, чем привлекать новых.
+Clients began to leave Beta-Bank.
+Every month.
+A little, but noticeable.
+Banking marketers figured it was cheaper to keep current customers than to attract new ones.
-Нужно спрогнозировать, уйдёт клиент из банка в ближайшее время или нет. Мне предоставлены исторические данные о поведении клиентов и расторжении договоров с банком.
+It is necessary to predict whether the client will leave the bank in the near future or not.
+I have been provided with historical data on customer behavior and termination of agreements with the bank.
-Постройте модель с предельно большим значением F1-меры. Нужно довести метрику до 0.59.
+Build a model with an extremely large F1-measure.
+It is necessary to bring the metric to 0.59.

-- Загрузка и подготовка данных.
+- Loading and preparation of data.
-- Исследование баланса классов, обучение модели без учёта дисбаланса. Краткое описание выводов.
+- Study of the class balance, training the model without taking into account the imbalance.
+Brief description of findings.
-- Улучшение качества модели, учитывая дисбаланс классов. Обучение разных моделей и найдение лучшей.
+- Improving the quality of the model, given the imbalance of classes.
+Training different models and finding the best one.
-- Провка: финальное тестирование.
+- Testing: final testing.

-***Признаки:***
+***Signs:***
-- `RowNumber` — индекс строки в данных
+- `RowNumber` - row index in the data
-- `CustomerId` — уникальный идентификатор клиента
+- `CustomerId` - unique customer ID
-- `Surname` — фамилия
+- `Surname` - surname
-- `CreditScore` — кредитный рейтинг
+- `CreditScore` - credit rating
-- `Geography` — страна проживания
+- `Geography` - country of residence
-- `Gender` — пол
+- `Gender` - gender
-- `Age` — возраст
+- `Age` - age
-- `Tenure` — сколько лет человек является клиентом банка
+- `Tenure` - how many years a person has been a client of the bank
-- `Balance` — баланс на счёте
+- `Balance` - account balance
-- `NumOfProducts` — количество продуктов банка, используемых клиентом
+- `NumOfProducts` - the number of bank products used by the client
-- `HasCrCard` — наличие кредитной карты
+- `HasCrCard` - the presence of a credit card
-- `IsActiveMember` — активность клиента
+- `IsActiveMember` - client activity
-- `EstimatedSalary` — предполагаемая зарплата
+- `EstimatedSalary` - estimated salary
-- ***Целевой признак***
+- ***Target feature***
-- `Exited` — факт ухода клиента
+- `Exited` - the fact that the client left